Cross-Collateral Loan

 Cons

-Risk of Losing Both Properties: The primary risk with a cross-collateral loan is that if you default, the lender can seize both properties.
+Risk of Losing Both Properties: The primary risk with a cross-collateral mortgage loan is that if you default, the lender can seize both properties.
 This is a significant consideration and underscores the importance of confidence in your ability to repay the loan.

 Complexity: Cross-collateral loans can be more complex than traditional mortgages.
 Understanding the terms, conditions, and potential penalties is crucial before committing.